gasolin/lingascript/README.md

 ## Develop

-lingascript use `file-patch` to patch typescript's compiler.
+LingaScript use `file-patch` to patch Typescript's compiler.

+Check [Typescript Build Instruction](https://github.com/Microsoft/TypeScript#building) for more detail about building Typescript.

 ### Normal Validation phase

 The `npm run build:cn` will do

-1. patch clean typescript with .diff files in src/.
+1. patch clean Typescript with .diff files in src/.
 The related scripts are stored in [scripts/](https://github.com/gasolin/lingascript/tree/master/scripts) folder.

-2. `npm run build` will be used to build the patched typescript
+2. `npm run build` will be used to build the patched Typescript

 3. Run `npm run test` to make sure the built tool works.